 The directory inside your Google Storage bucket where your files will be stored in.
-If you want to use subdirectories, you have to use a forward slash, e.g. directory/subdirectory/subsubdirectory.
+If you want to use subdirectories, you have to use a forward slash, e.g. directory/subdirectory/subdirectory.

-You can use Akeeba Backup's backup naming variables in the directory name in order to create it dynamically.
+You can use Akeeba Backup's "variables" in the directory name in order to create it dynamically.
 These are the same variables as what you can use in the archive name, i.e. [DATE], [TIME], [HOST], [RANDOM].